andrewjw/site/_posts/2011-10-06-beating-google-with-couchdb-celery-and-whoosh-part-4.md

 {% endhighlight %}

-Once we've got a list of the raw links we need to process them into absolute urls that we can send back to the
-<tt>retrieve_page</tt> task we wrote earlier.
-I'm cutting some corners with processing these urls, in
-particular I'm not dealing with <a href="http://www.w3.org/TR/html4/struct/links.html#h-12.4">base</a> tags.
+Once we've got a list of the raw links we need to process them into absolute urls that we can send back to the `retrieve_page` task we wrote earlier.
+I'm cutting some corners with processing these urls, in particular I'm not dealing with [base](http://www.w3.org/TR/html4/struct/links.html#h-12.4) tags.

 {% highlight python %}
     doc.links = []